elik90/elik90/README.md

 More and more ML model use cases and modifications.<br>
 Statistical inference - How do we properly address bias and intuition?<br>
 Started picking up guitar again.. testing out my capstone to see if I can learn interesting chords from it.<br>
-More but I should really try to find a good balance.

 - 💞️ I’m looking to collaborate on ...<br>
 Making complicated things more accessible!